 (IMO is not responsible for external content)

-Guidelines on Cyber Security on board Ships issued by BIMCO, CLIA, ICS, INTERCARGO, INTERTANKO, OCIMF and IUMI.
+Guidelines on Cyber Security on board Ships issued by BIMCO, CLIA, ICS, INTERCARGO, INTERMANAGER, INTERTANKO, OCIMF, IUMI and WORLD SHIPPING COUNCIL.

 ISO/IEC 27001 standard on Information technology – Security techniques – Information security management systems – Requirements.
 Published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).